Luskintyre

-Luskintyre, New South Wales is a small rural area in the Hunter Region of New South Wales.
+Luskintyre is a small rural area in the Hunter Region of New South Wales.
 It is off the New England Highway near Lochinvar.
 Luskintyre stretches over 15 kilometres between Lochinvar and Lambs Valley.
 The Luskintyre bridge was used in the filming of the popular film "Tomorrow, When the War Began".
 The Luskintyre Aviation Flying Museum operates a private airfield in the area used for the restoration of vintage aeroplanes.